NabeelHimaz/RISCV-Team04/README.md

     - **Capacity**: 512 sets × 2 ways × 4 bytes = 4 KB of fast-access storage.

 This implementation reduces average memory access time while maintaining simplified coherency through the Write-Through policy, avoiding the complexity of Dirty bits and Write-Back buffers.

-## Testing

-  For unit testing, we initially setup the environment to provide clear debug information and supports waveform analysis for issue tracking with gtkwave and also outputting variable status in between.
-We were then able to analyse the following through test cases:
-- Basic read and write operations perform correctly in isolation.
-- Proper handling of read and write hits for word and byte addressing.
-- Eviction Logic
-- Write Miss Handling
-- LRU Replacement policy and fetching from memory

 ---
 # Complete RISCV CPU